horikita-99/horikita-99/README.md

-# Hi I am Harshiddhi Pathak
+# Hi, I am Harshiddhi Pathak

 I am a PhD Researcher at the Indian Institute of Technology Gandhinagar.